alajusticia/laravel-auth-tracker/README.md

 ### Prepare your LoginController

-Replace the `Illuminate\Foundation\Auth\AuthenticatesUsers` trait of your `App\Http\Controllers\Auth\LoginController` by the `AnthonyLajusticia\AuthTracker\Traits\AuthenticatesWithTracking` trait provided by this package.
+Replace the `Illuminate\Foundation\Auth\AuthenticatesUsers` trait of your `App\Http\Controllers\Auth\LoginController` by the `ALajusticia\AuthTracker\Traits\AuthenticatesWithTracking` trait provided by this package.

 This trait adds a `listLogins` method that you can override to suit your needs.